RagidBilgi/ChatApplication/README.md

 ## Creating The Database

 Using the following script, you can create the database automatically.
-Please change $serername, $username, and $password to your details.
+Please change **$servername, $username, and $password** to your details.

 <details><summary>Show Script Code</summary>
 <p>